BarredEwe/Prefire/README.md

             .previewState(.loading)
     }
     ```

-## Config
-**prefire** script configs:
-- `--sources` - Path to a source swift files or directories where was placed Views.
-- `--output` - Path to output file.
-- `--target` - Your project Target for Snapshot tests.
-- `--sourcery` - Custom path to Sourcery.
-- `--device` - Device for Snapshot testing.
-- `--os_version` - iOS version for Snapshot testing.

 ## Previews Troubleshooting
 - Don't forget remove ```#IF DEBUG``` for yours SwiftUI Previews.
 Xcode automatically removed Preview code, when you build release version.